Polestar 5: 872bhp and 900Nm torque targeted for upcoming electric flagship

 According to Polestar's head of design Maximilian Missoni: "At Polestar, we see technology as an enabler, as a tool to solve our society’s problems and we translated this attitude into a new set of design principles.
 The combination of sustainable materials and high-tech smart systems opens an entirely new chapter of avant-garde luxury design and shows where Polestar is heading.”

-New Polestar 3 electric SUV to be unveiled on 12 October
+All-new Polestar 3 electric SUV unveiled with 379-mile range

 New 872bhp Polestar 6 launch model sells out in just a few days